tournetorres/green-field/_PRESS-RELEASE.md

 Company Quote

-"Pet Detective is the app for pet lovers who know pets dont belong on the street."
+"Pet Detective helps crack the case!"

 How to Get Started